lbussy/WsprryPi/Developer Notes.md

         cd ~/WsprryPi/
         ```

-(This lets the installer install everything, but then you still need to clone the repo after.)
+(This lets the installer install everything, but then you clone the repo after.)

-6. You should be in your git repo directory.
+1. You should be in your git repo directory.
 Set up the Git global environment.
 Replace placeholders with your Git username and email:

     ``` bash
     git config --global user.email "you@example.com"
     git config --global user.name "Your Name"
     ```

-7. These are the extensions I use.
+2. These are the extensions I use.
 Paste these commands in the terminal window one by one.
 When I paste them all at once, the system seems to hang:

     ``` bash
     code --install-extension ms-python.debugpy